whitneyburton/portfolios/students/1610-back/marisa-burton/template.markdown

 I am on the studen advisory board, where I go to weekly meetings and try to represent my cohort as much as possible.

 In my first module, I paired a lot with upper-module students, and try to the best of my ability help my fellow cohort students with their programming problems.

+I also participate in the Armstrong possee concerning regression analysis.

 ------------------